bola-adesanya/bola-adesanya/README.md

 # Welcome 👋

-This is my GitHub Page — a space where I share projects, ideas, and experiments.
+This is my GitHub Page, a space where I share projects, ideas, and experiments.

 ## About Me